CU-DSI-Scholars/site-source/content/page/faq2020-summer.md

 ## DSI Students

-1. When sending out to DSI students, should we note that "some projects might overlap with the projects that we shared with you through campus connections in the past two weeks.
-If you are still interested in applying please submit the application through this portal as well."
-2. Usually for Campus Connections projects, we allow students to have the option of doing the project for research credits as long as they get approval from the DSI education committee.
-Would we allow for this special group of DSI scholars program if students request it?
-Should we note in our announcement to DSI students that "Once you are selected for a project and if you are interested in requesting the project to be reviewed for DSI approved elective research credits please email Violet to follow up" ?

 + **Question:** A project is listed here and sent over Campus Connections.
 Through which one should I apply?

     *Answer*: Some projects might overlap with the projects that we shared with you through Campus Connections in the past two weeks.
 If you ahave contacted faculty directly and received a reply, you do not need to apply through both programs.
 However, if you are still interested in applying and have not yet submitted or not received a reply, please use this portal as well.